shrutiOx/DARTS_GT/README.md

 While our implementation leverages the GraphGPS infrastructure (data loaders, training loops, configuration system, hyperparameters), the core methodological contributions—architecture search, interpretability analysis, and asymmetric attention design—are original to this work.

 ### License
-This project is released under the MIT License, consistent with the original GraphGPS and LRGB codebases.
+This project is released under the MIT License, consistent with the original GraphGPS ,NNI and LRGB codebases.
 See [LICENSE](LICENSE) for details.